wur-bioinformatics/introduction-to-bioinformatics/week5.md

 parallel, making it comparatively low throughput.

 ::::

+Important to know about Sanger sequencing:
+- is the original sequencing platform
+- produces reads of upto 1000bp long with a quality of 99.9% (Q30)
+- is low throughput

 Sanger sequencing was the main sequencing platform until around 2007.
 From 2004 onwards, it was increasingly superseded by the what we call